dburger/algorithms/four-sum/README.md

 the starting two values.
 Duplicates are rejected by entering the solutions into a `Set`.

+Note that you could make the loop comparisons be `i < nums.length - 3` and `j < nums.length - 2`.
+This leaves enough room for `left` and `right` to always have at least one set of valid values.
+Here we didn't bother as the `left < right` comparisons reject invalid starting points automatically, without the need of further cluttering the for conditions.
+The change, while simple, does not change the Big O time complexity.

 ```java
 class Solution {
     public List<List<Integer>> fourSum(int[] nums, int target) {